This article has been checked for horticultural accuracy by Oliver Parsons.

 How to grow garlic - harvesting garlic

 Harvest garlic in summer when the leaves turn yellow.
-Gently lift out bulbs with a fork or trowel, taking care not to damage the bulbs.
-Leave the garlic to dry out for a couple of days, by laying it out on a table or tray, in full sun.
+Gently lift out bulbs with a fork or trowel, taking care not to damage them.
+Leave the garlic to dry out for a few weeks by laying it out on a table or on racks, in full sun and out of the rain.

-Watch Monty Don's video guide to harvesting garlic:
+Watch Monty Don's video guide to harvesting garlic, below.

 How to store garlic